StarChen4/Game_Java_Marraketch/admin/F-features.md

    * sound of placing a rug
    * sound of payment
  - A prompt text board to give player some hints, in case they are confused
+ - Clear direction guidance, using the mouse left_flick and right-click, rotate Assam's direction, it has a good User Interface and User Experience.
+ - Press any key to rotate, giving players more strategic options and layout possibilities.
+   Making the game more strategic.